Permalinks in the Library Portal Primo

 "Permalink" is a portmanteau word made up of "permanent" and "hyperlink."
 A permalink URL is stable, as opposed to potentially unstable URLs in a browser address bar, which may contain such elements as session IDs, which lead to the address becoming invalid after a while.
 A permalink can be kept for future use, for example, as an unambiguous reference to a particular title on the library portal Primo.
 That way, results can be looked up again without having to repeat searches.

-The symbol for the display of the permalink pertaining to a certain item appears right at the end of the title (see figure).
-By typing CTRL+C (or by using the right-mouse-key copy functionality) you can clipboard the link and insert it into documents of all sorts by typing CTRL+V.
+The symbol for the display of the permalink pertaining to a certain item appears in the bar with the export functions (see figure).
+You can copy the permalink into the clipboard and insert it into documents of all sorts by typing CTRL+V.